Sisolak extends closure of Nevada K-12 schools to April 16

 “Each decision we are making in response to the COVID-19 crisis is based on the latest scientific data and recommendations from health officials, which can sometimes change as frequently as every hour,” Sisolak said in a press release from Nevada Health Response.

-Under the new directive, school boilings and district office sites will not reopen until April 16.
+Under the new directive, school buildings and district office sites will not reopen until April 16.

-The public, private and charter schools will also need the approval of Nevada’s chief medical officer “after a review of the risk of transmission within the geographic area defined by the chief medical officer,” according to the release.
+A release from the Nye County School District stated, “School buildings will reopen no earlier than April 16, 2020, and only upon the approval of the chief medical officers of the state of Nevada after a review of the risk of transmission within the geographic area defined by the chief medical officer.”

 “I have been working closely with Superintendent of Public Instruction Jhone Ebert and the Nevada Department of Education to ensure our response to this unprecedented public health crisis is in the best interest of our students, their families, teachers, and all of the essential staff involved in the education of our children,” Sisolak said in the release.